Home

 How can such a simple scale power hundreds of careers?

-The blues guitar scale is not just a ordinary guitar scale.
+The blues guitar scale is not just an ordinary guitar scale.

 This Scale has launched countless careers, fortunes and amazing celebrity status.
-Countless musicians can point to the guitar blues scale as the way to fame and fortune.
+Countless musicians can point to the guitar blues scale on the way to fame and fortune.

 All this from a simple 5 note scale, with a couple of extras thrown in for good measure.